APeregontsev/APeregontsev/README.md

 ## 👋 Hello!

-Worked as a business analyst for 12 years, now I want to switch to development.
 I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.
 I'm passionate about technology, history.</br>
 I work according to the principle of "Getting Things Done" - till the victorious end.</br>